javierganan99/ProbabilisticBoundingEllipses/README.md

 The content of this source code is detailed in the Master Thesis.

 This code has been tested in Python 3.8.10 version.
+Yolov5 Pytorch Version publicly available in https://github.com/ultralytics/yolov5 has been adapted and included in this repo for comparison purposes.